 Dale Carter has written a great article, What is a Major Transition Really Like for Your Aging Parent? which you can find at her site, Transition Aging Parents.
 Not only that…

 The resource-full website, Aging with Grace, is the online home for Patricia Grace who is a geriatric care specialist.
-But she has an online home away from home with her weekly eldercare podcast at Blog Talk Radio and there you can find out more about her AND Dale Carter as you listen to her interview of Dale Carter and learn Dale’s steps for success in caring for elderly parents at home, along with information about Dale’s brand new book!
-Just click on the arrow and enjoy!
+But she has an online home away from home with her weekly eldercare podcast at Blog Talk Radio with some very interesting chats on the subject of aging along with senior citizen news.

 Shelley Webb, an RN and family caregiver, writes an interesting article on her viewpoint of the HIPAA Law at The Intentional Caregiver, Why My Mom and I Hate the HIPAA Law!
 I am so in agreement with her!